Aliases for RAD51 Gene

 GeneCards Summary for RAD51 Gene

 RAD51 (RAD51 Recombinase) is a Protein Coding gene.
-Diseases associated with RAD51 include mirror movements 2 and familial congenital mirror movements.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include identical protein binding and double-stranded DNA binding.
+Diseases associated with RAD51 include Fanconi Anemia, Complementation Group R and Mirror Movements 2.
+Among its related pathways are Cell Cycle, Mitotic and ATM Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein C-terminus binding.
+An important paralog of this gene is DMC1.

-Participates in a common DNA damage response pathway associated with the activation of homologous recombination and double-strand break repair.
+Plays an important role in homologous strand exchange, a key step in DNA repair through homologous recombination (HR) (PubMed:28575658).
 Binds to single and double-stranded DNA and exhibits DNA-dependent ATPase activity.
-Underwinds duplex DNA and forms helical nucleoprotein filaments.
+Catalyzes the recognition of homology and strand exchange between homologous DNA partners to form a joint molecule between a processed DNA break and the repair template.
+Binds to single-stranded DNA in an ATP-dependent manner to form nucleoprotein filaments which are essential for the homology search and strand exchange (PubMed:26681308).
 Part of a PALB2-scaffolded HR complex containing BRCA2 and RAD51C and which is thought to play a role in DNA repair by HR.
 Plays a role in regulating mitochondrial DNA copy number under conditions of oxidative stress in the presence of RAD51C and XRCC3.
+Also involved in interstrand cross-link repair (PubMed:26253028).